agileblox/spring-boot-cities-service/README.md

 Netflix OSS is a great way of managing distributed Microservices.
 There is another branch of this project which takes advantgaes of Spring Cloud Services in Pivotal Cloud Foundry, therfore automatically including several Netflix OSS features.
 To see this switch to the SCS branch.

 ## Can I get some metrics?
 Spring Boot Actuator automatically exposes endpoints which allow you to consume useful information such as health, configprops, for more info check this out: http://docs.spring.io/autorepo/docs/spring-boot/1.2.0.M2/reference/htmlsingle/#production-ready.
-Alternately if you want to use AppDynamics, check out the appD branch where I package the app as a war to deploy to tomcat (which you can instrument wth App dynamics).
-AppD will then automatically identify and discover the application endpoints.
+Alternately if you want to use AppDynamics, check out the AppD branch where I package the app as a war to deploy to tomcat (which you can instrument wth AppDynamics).
+AppD will then automatically identify and discover the application architecture.

 ## This app is too simple
 Yes it is, but ok then if you want a more advanced Microservice based application you should really check out this Repo: https://github.com/pivotal-bank/cf-SpringBootTrader.
 This is several microservices tied together using some great Netflix OSS features delivered via Spring and Cloud Foundry to create a stock trading app.